 These terms of business are not intended to and do not confer any rights on any third party under the Contracts (Right of Third Parties) Act 1999.

-Data Protection laws (including the EU General Data Protection Regulation) impose obligations on us in relation to how we obtain and process personal data relating to you.
-We are required to inform you how we will use your information and the legal grounds for processing by us or by Lyons Davidson Limited on our behalf.
+Data Protection Laws (including the EU General Data Protection Regulation and Data Protection Act 2018) impose obligations on us in relation to how we obtain and process your personal data.
+We are required to inform you how we will use your information and the legal grounds for processing.
 We are also required to inform you when and with whom we will share your personal data and our provisions for data storage and retention.